r4ty34r/CS2/README.md

 CS2 Fall '22
 C++ Group Project

-A series of files designed to create and manage University Memembers.
+A series of files designed to create and manage University Members.

 Function declarations are hosted .h files and definitions are in .cpp files.